 If the business charge card you are using now is nothing more than a convenient piece of plastic, it’s simply not working hard enough.
 The market for business charge cards and credit cards is intensely competitive, so you have the right to expect that your chosen card will be a tool that fits flawlessly into the way you do business, assisting with secure and convenient travel options, providing almost seamless interaction with your accounting system, and at the same time helping you to manage your cash flow and reduce expenses.
 Perhaps it’s time for you to seriously consider the American Express Qantas Business Rewards Card.

-The exceptionally generous first purchase bonus of 100,000 QFF points makes the card seriously tempting even before its other attractive features are considered.
-That’s more than enough for a one-way business fare to Los Angeles (96,000 points), saving your organisation serious money.
+The exceptionally generous first purchase bonus of 150,000 QFF points makes the card seriously tempting even before its other attractive features are considered.
+That’s more than enough for a one-way Business fare to New York (144,600 points), saving your organisation serious money.

-Or use the points for domestic flights – perhaps a business return fare from Sydney to Perth (72,000 points), plus an economy return fare between Melbourne and Brisbane (24,000 points).
-100,000 QFF points goes a long way.
+Or use the points for domestic flights – perhaps a Business return fare from Sydney to Perth (83,000 points), plus five Economy flights between Melbourne and Brisbane (60,000 points).
+150,000 QFF points goes a long way.

 In order to earn the bonus points you need to spend $3,000 in the first two months of holding the card, an amount that should not trouble even small businesses.